outaagunga/documentation/writing_guide.md

 ## Introduction
 Use target keywords early and set clear value for the reader.
 > “Digital tools for small businesses are transforming how entrepreneurs grow in 2025.”
+.
+> Write an engaging, SEO-optimized introductory paragraph for a blog post titled [TITLE] (e.g., '10 Ways Small Businesses Can Leverage Digital Tools in 2025').
+The introduction must naturally include the primary keyword [TARGET KEYWORD] and clearly state the value the reader will gain

 ## Promise / Overview
 Explain what they’ll learn.